Lim Koon Teck: Early life and education

-He passed his intermediate examination for the LL.B in 1925.
+Lim passed his intermediate examination for the LL.B in 1925.
 He graduated with honours, was called to the Bar at Middle Temple in July 1927, and proceeded to return to Singapore.
 Upon him qualifying as a barrister, his father moved the family to a rented house at 119 Emerald Hill Road, next-door to Seow Poh Leng, to reflect Lim's status.

-After that he entered Government service.
+Career

 Civil career

-Lim Lim had been strongly recommended by Sir Song Ong-Siang, who was very fond of him.
+Lim had been strongly recommended by Sir Song Ong-Siang, who was very fond of him.

-Lim was called to the Singapore Bar and was appointed deputy registrar of the supreme court, Singapore in January 1928.
-He was offered $500 a month but was not given the housing and transport allowances that appeared reserved for expatriates.
+After returning to Singapore, Lim was called to the Singapore Bar and was appointed deputy registrar of the supreme court, Singapore in January 1928.
+He was offered $500 a month but was not given housing and transport allowances.
 He was appointed to the additional responsibility of Sheriff for Singapore in 1928 and 1929.
 His application to the Colonial Legal Service, however, was not approved.